NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/AWSCredentials.rst

 .. note::

    It is recommended to install these resources in a blank AWS account to clearly separate them from your other projects.
-   After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create a sub-account for the Asset Tracker Cloud Example.
+   After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create an account for the Asset Tracker Cloud Example.
-   You can have many sub-accounts, without extra costs.
+   You can have many accounts, without extra costs.

 To setup a new AWS account and provide credentials, complete the following steps: